-Before looking for cars to import, it is essential to understand the import restrictions, costs and process for your country to ensure it is possible and cost effective to import the car you want.
+Before looking for cars to import, it is essential to understand the import restrictions, costs and process to ensure it is 1) possible and 2) cost effective to import the car you want.

 The following information deals with the regulations controlling car import to Australia.